rheslip/PyDSA/README.md

 Updated version using Python 3.9 and latest PyVisa and NumPy The code is updated with more function and robust interaction with the scope.
+To use you should update to latest pyvisa (py -m pip install pyvisa) Insall latest numpy in same manner
+Download PyDSA from the repo and off you go!

+What follows is from the original README.md

 Spectrum Analyzer for the Rigol DS1000 series digital scopes